 Local residents, businesses and community groups can get involved in litter picks to help keep Lewisham clean and tidy.

-We can lend you litter pickers (adult and child), please email firstname.lastname@example.org with the dates and number of litter pickers you will need.
+We can lend you litter pickers (adults and children).
+Please email firstname.lastname@example.org with the dates and number of litter pickers you will need.
 We can also provide you with bags.

 Signing up for the Cleaner Lewisham pledge

-Working together, we want to create a Cleaner Lewisham.
-We have created a pledge that businesses and community groups can sign up to.
-Businesses and community groups can decide their own pledges to help keep the borough tidy and we will work together to support the work that you are doing.
+We want to work together with businesses and community groups to create a Cleaner Lewisham.
+Sign up to our pledge or decide your own pledges to help keep the borough tidy and we will work with you to support the work you're doing.
 To find out more, or to pledge, please contact us at email@example.com.

 Please note this email address should not be used to report fly-tipping or other street-cleaning issues.
-These should be reported through the Love Clean Streets website or app.
+You can report them through the Love Clean Streets website or app.